-Cancer arising in the Fallopian tube has been thought to be rare, although recently, it has been demonstrated that, in some cases, a woman’s epithelial “ovarian” or peritoneal carcinoma has probably started in her Fallopian tube.
+Cancer arising in the fallopian tubes has been thought to be rare.
+However recently it has been demonstrated that in some cases, a woman’s epithelial “ovarian” or peritoneal carcinoma has probably started in her fallopian tube.
 This is particularly likely if she has a BRCA1 or BRCA2 gene mutation.
 There may be a watery vaginal discharge, but otherwise her symptoms will be comparable to those of a woman with epithelial ovarian carcinoma.

 These cancers act in a similar way to epithelial ovarian cancers and are treated accordingly with surgery, usually followed by chemotherapy.
-Her response to treatment will be similarly dependent on type, grade and stage of the cancer, as will her chances of recovery and survival.
+Response to treatment will be similarly dependent on type, grade and stage of the cancer, as will chances of recovery and survival.